Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Main Results

-In this section, we provide a proof roadmap for Theorem~\ref{thm:zspo} and discuss its novelty compared to results for zeroth-order optimization, such as stochastic gradient descent and sign gradient descent \citep{NesSpo_17,LiuCheChe_19}.

-\textbf{Smoothing Function Framework.} Assume the perturbation distance $\mu_t=\mu$ is time-homogeneous.
-Classic proofs in the zeroth-order optimization literature, including the convergence of \texttt{ZPG} for RLHF, make use of a smoothing function $V_\mu(\pi_{\vtheta_t})$ whose derivative is the expectation of the gradient estimator $\hat{\vg}_t$.
-For example, in zeroth-order stochastic gradient descent or sign gradient descent, the smoothing function is defined as the expected value function of the perturbed parameter: $V_\mu(\pi_{\vtheta}) = \E_{\vv}\left[ V(\pi_{\vtheta + \mu \vv}) \right]$, where $\vv$ follows some distribution in $\sR^d$.
-Moreover, when $\mu$ is small, the smoothing function will behave almost the same as the original value function.
-Then, using the smoothing value function as the Lyapunov function and combining it with the smoothness assumption, we can obtain the following inequality, neglecting problem-independent constants:

-Since in the classic setting, the expectation of $\hat{\vg_t}$ is the gradient for the smoothing function, the first order \texttt{bias} is $0$ in expectation, and the second order \texttt{var} is much smaller than the drift term when the learning rate $\alpha_t$ is small.
-Taking a telescoping sum over both sides and dividing by the sum of learning rates, we can obtain a bound for the gradient of the smoothing function $V_\mu(\pi_\vtheta)$, which can be transferred to the bound for the original value function $V(\pi_\vtheta)$ when $\mu$ is small.
+\textbf{Preference Oracle Quality.} The convergence rate in Theorem~\ref{thm:szpo} and Corollary~\ref{cor:szpo} also reflects the quality of the preference oracle, via the preference deviation function $\varsigma(\cdot)$ or the derivative $\sigma'(0)$.
+If the preference oracle is more sensitive to distinguishing candidates with similar average returns, $\varsigma(\cdot)$ is closer to a step function, and the majority vote error will decrease.
+The canonical Bradley-Terry model has derivative $\sigma'(0) = 1/4$.
+One may use an ensemble method to construct a better preference oracle with a larger $\sigma'(0)$ by querying multiple oracles and taking a majority vote over the results.

-\textbf{Proof Roadmap for \texttt{ZSPO}.} However, it is difficult to construct a smoothing function for the ascent direction estimator $\hat{\vg}_t$ in \texttt{ZSPO}, since it involves feedback with an unknown link function and thus can only preserve the information of the value function sign.
-The smoothing function framework cannot be directly applied, and we use the value function as the Lyapunov function.
-Nonetheless, this would lead us to the following drift analysis, neglecting problem-independent constants:
+\textbf{Proof Roadmap and Technical Challenges.} Classic proofs for zeroth-order optimization use the smoothing function framework~\citep{NesSpo_17,LiuCheChe_19}.
+However, it is difficult to construct a smoothing function for the ascent direction estimator $\hat{\vg}_t$ in \texttt{Sign-SZPO}, since it involves feedback with an unknown link function and thus can only preserve the information of the value function sign.
+We use the value function as the Lyapunov function, which leads us to the following drift analysis, neglecting problem-independent constants: